zirapha/kiji/README.md

                In help tool ESC set previous tool.
                Visualize threshold.
                Threshold different for line and text and depends on zoom.
+               Improved items moving by temporal threshold to prevent misclicks
 - 2012/07/15 - Changed zoom to wheel+rightclick(or shift).
                Menu position fixed (now always visible).
 - 2012/07/12 - Cleaned up global variables.